Propaedeutics: History

 The propaedeutic diploma was introduced as a means to determine whether students were suited for studying in the direction of their choice. and traditionally signifies that a student is officially accepted at a university.
 To symbolize this, schools may choose to organize an annual formal event where the propaedeutic diploma is awarded, mostly in early October, although this tradition is on a decline for financial reasons.

 Educational reforms in 1982 emphasized the orientational, selecting and referring function.
 The difference between hogescholen(university of applied sciences) and universities was diminished so that the propedeutische fase became a commonly used name for the first year in all tertiary education.
 It became possible to enroll at university with a hogeschool propaedeutic diploma.
 This method is often used by students who did not obtain the required secondary education.
 University students can also enroll at a different university or hogeschool for the same or a similar study program.

 At the end of the first year, an educational institution is obligated to issue advice on a student's suitability, whether the institution awards the propaedeutic diploma or not.
 In the vast majority of cases, this will be positive advice.
 The two possible consequences of not obtaining the propaedeutic diploma in one year are a negatief advies (literally, negative advice) which implies that the university or hogeschool recommends the student to enroll in a different study program, and a bindend negatief advies (literally, "binding negative advice") which prohibits the student from continuing or re-enrolling for the same study program at the institution.
 Furthermore, most hogescholen (university of applied sciences) have included in their statutes that should a student fail to meet the requirements for the propaedeutic diploma within a set period of time, usually set at two years, the student cannot continue to obtain a bachelor's degree.

+Education level

+An intermediate qualification according to UNESCO, classified at ISCED-A 550 (level 6 phase programme) / EQF 5.